Rhode Island Hospital Injury Control COBRE Funding Opportunity Fall 2024

 1. Research Strategy Section: Limited to 6 pages, excluding references.
 Follow NIH PHS 398 Format outline.
 The Research Plan should include the following:

-1. Significance: Include overall significance of the project, including relevance to Injury Control COBRE goals and plans for use of data from pilot project for subsequent independent funding.
+1. Significance: Include overall significance of the project, including relevance to Injury Control COBRE Research Cores and Goals and plans for use of data from proposed project for subsequent independent funding.

 2. Innovation: Include both conceptual and technical innovation.